jruels/docker-k8s-beyond/labs/helm/index.md

 It will return that rollback was successful and you can confirm that by checking only 1 Pod is running.

-You can also check by looking at the `helm history`
+You can also check by looking at the `helm history helm-demo-app`

 You should now see 3 releases and the current one has a description of "Rollback to v1"